JGCRI/emissions_mip/docs/setup-ESMValTool.md

 PNNL's CESM run outputs are located on the National Energy Research Scientific Computing Center's [Cori supercomputer](https://www.nersc.gov/systems/cori/).
 Since the directory holding the output for all four EMIP experiments is ~90 GB and Cori has much more computing power than your local machine, it's best to set up ESMValTool on Cori and run it from there.

 ## Configure Conda
-The most straight-forward installation method for ESMValTool is through [conda](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html#conda-installation).
+The most straight-forward installation method for ESMValTool is through [Conda](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html#conda-installation).
 Both Python and Conda are already [installed on Cori](https://docs.nersc.gov/programming/high-level-environments/python/#anaconda-python).

-Below is a quick walkthrough of how to create a conda environment on Cori:
+Below is a quick walkthrough of how to create a Conda environment on Cori:

 * Load the Python module
   ```